MFornander/Hubitat/apps/AutoOff/README.md

 # Auto Off

-Hubitat app that turns off your devices after they have been on some time.
+Turn on/off your devices after they have been off/on some time.

 ## Details

-The app allows you to select switches you want to be turned off automatically.
+The app allows you to select switches you want to be turned on/off automatically.
-Each switch is tracked individually but they all share the auto-off time setting.
-If you need different auto-off times for different switches, just add another instance of this app.
+Each switch is tracked individually but they all share the auto-on/off time setting.
+If you need different auto-on/off times for different switches, just add another instance of this app.

 ## Use Case